9 Rear Extension Ideas In 2021

-Rear extensions are one of the most sought after extensions to any home and can completely transform your living space - there are so many different styles and ideas to suit different types of home and budget.
+Rear extensions are one of the most sought after extensions to any home and can completely transform your living space - there are so many different styles and ideas to suit your home and budget.

 We are sharing some of our very favourite rear extension ideas to give you some inspiration for your project, from a pitched single storey rear extension on a terraced home, to a large spectacular double storey extension.